 Standing proud at the heart of the theme park, the iconic Alton Towers are brimming with history.
 The ruins themselves are full of surprises, from hidden period features, tales from the past or the viewing galleries on the roof that offers spectacular views over the park.
 They are also home to a tale with a twist, as unfold in Hex - The Legend of the Towers.

 The area around the entrance to the Towers is known as Fountain Square and provides access to Cloud Cuckoo Land on one side and Dark Forest on another.
 The square is home Woodcutters Bar and Grill, which offers views out over the Dovecote, one of the Towers' many formal gardens.
+And a little way beyond, a fleet of boats await to take traitors deep into The Alton Towers Dungeon.

 The Towers have always been a big part of Alton Towers, even before the theme park existed.
 Since the 1950s they have housed attractions, when the Model Railway was installed in 1957.
 Located in the Chapel, at the time it was the largest miniature railway in Great Britain.